How to Make Facebook a Positive Experience

 Did you know that Facebook recently provided users with the ability to set our news feed preferences?

-If you go to the drop-down menu at the top right-hand side of your Facebook screen, you'll see the option just past the half-way point.
+If you go to the drop-down menu at the top right-hand side of your Facebook screen, you'll see the option near the bottom.
 Click on it and you will be shown a pop-up screen giving you several options:

 - Prioritize who you see first;